sharanraj16/ultimateRPS/README.md

 - 3.Under Source, select the branch to master, then click save.
 - 4.Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate a successful deployment.

-Access the Live Site: After a few minutes, your site will be live at https://<sharanraj16>.github.io/<ultimateRPS>/.
+Access the Live Site: After a few minutes, the site will be live at https://<sharanraj16>.github.io/<ultimateRPS>/.

 **Cloning the Repository**